Limp Bizkit: Upcoming seventh studio album and Sam Rivers' death (2023–present)

 Borland revealed in early 2023 that plans for Limp Bizkit's seventh studio album were underway for 2024.
 In late October 2024, Durst confirmed that he was "in the studio with John Otto" recording drum tracks for the album.
 The band's first song in four years was initially teased in a staged partial leak on Instagram, and released on September 12, 2025, entitled "Making Love to Morgan Wallen", as part of the soundtrack for the video game Battlefield 6.
 They also contributed the song "Battlefield: The After-party" (a reimagining of the traditional Battlefield theme) to the soundtrack, and their 2000 single "Break Stuff" to the game's trailer.

+On October 8, 2024, Limp Bizkit, Durst, and his record label Flawless Records sued Universal Music Group in federal district court, alleging that it owed them over $200 million in unpaid royalties from record sales, online streams, and music videos derived from their master recordings, and failed to provide royalty statements between 1997 and 2004.
+UMG filed a motion to dismiss on November 22.

+On March 17, 2025, judge Percy Anderson dismissed 14 of the claims against UMG, including for breach of contract, fraudulent concealment, and rescission of the record contracts, ruling that they must be adjudicated in California and New York state courts.
+However, he allowed the band's federal copyright infringement claim to continue.

 Bassist Sam Rivers, who last performed with Limp Bizkit at the August 2025 Leeds Festival in the United Kingdom, died on October 18, 2025 at the age of 48.

+On November 29, 2025, Limp Bizkit performed their first concert in Mexico City without their original bassist, with Richie Buxton, from Ecca Vandal, taking the place of Rivers.

+In February 2026, the band was confirmed to be among the headlining acts for Louder Than Life festival taking place in Louisville in September, along with Iron Maiden, My Chemical Romance and Tool.